7 Container Security Best Practices For Better Apps

 - Use hardened container images

-Hardening helps limit potential weakness and reduce vulnerabilities by analyzing container images current security status and then making any necessary improvements.
+Hardening helps limit potential weakness and reduce vulnerabilities by analyzing container images’ current security status and then making any necessary improvements.
 To simplify the process you can leverage hardened images for container operating systems from organizations like the Center for Internet Security (CIS).
-However, don’t just blindly trust these pre-hardened images—make sure they’re continuously scanned for any vulnerabilities that may have snuck in.
+However, don’t just blindly trust these pre-hardened images—make sure they’re continuously scanned for any vulnerabilities that may have snuck in along the way.

 By building pipelines with hardened images, you’re creating standardized base images for all internal teams to use.
 Scanning base images as your build gives you insights into your evolving security posture and alert you of any new vulnerabilities that may emerge.
 A reoccurring theme—the earlier you catch a potential problem, the better.

 - Secure your images

 According to Sysdig, 40% of images are pulled from public sources, which can be troubling considering Docker Hub only certifies less than 1% of its millions of hosted images.
 To secure your image, make sure you only pull images from trusted sources and store them in your own private and secure repository.